 Richmond was 5-8 with a 4.92 ERA in 16 games for the New Hampshire Fisher Cats in his Organized Baseball debut.
 He was then called up to the Syracuse Chiefs and was 0-2 with a 2.50 ERA in five starts, with 31 strikeouts in 32 innings.
 He was placed on Canada's roster for the 2008 Olympics.
 However, he was unable to make the trip to Beijing as he was called up to Toronto at that point to replace the injured Brian Tallet.
 James Avery took his spot on the Olympic roster.

 Richmond made his major league debut with the Toronto Blue Jays on July 30, 2008, in a losing start against the Tampa Bay Rays, allowing 3 runs in 5 1/3 IP.
 Scott allowed a single to the first batter he faced in The Show, Akinori Iwamura, and Carl Crawford tripled him home two batters later.
-In spite of this inauspicious debut, Richmond managed to turn some heads in his last start of the season on September 26, when he pitched a rain-shortened 6-inning complete game shutout to earn his first Major League victory by a 3-0 score over Baltimore.
-He finished the season 1-3 with a 4.00 ERA for the Jays, walking only two in 27 innings.
+In spite of this inauspicious debut, Richmond managed to turn some heads in his last start of the season on September 26th, when he pitched a rain-shortened 6-inning complete game shutout to earn his first Major League victory by a 3-0 score over the Baltimore Orioles.
+He finished the season 1-3 with a 4.00 ERA for the Jays, walking only 2 in 27 innings.

 Richmond was named the AL Rookie of the Month for April 2009, going 3-0 with an ERA of 2.70 in four starts that month with the Blue Jays.
-He would miss 19 games in July '09, suffering from tendonitis in his right shoulder.
+He would miss 19 games in July though, suffering from tendonitis in his right shoulder.
 After April, he was not as effective, finishing the season at 8-11, 5.52.
 His 27 homers allowed tied Edwin Jackson, David Hernandez, Mark Buehrle and Trevor Cahill for 6th in the 2009 AL.

 - The Baseball Cube